OpenLocalizationTestOrg/azure-docs-pr-test.cs-CZ/articles/media-services/media-services-hyperlapse-content.md

                                                  CancellationToken.None);
             progressJobTask.Wait();

-            // If job state is Error, hello event handling
+            // If job state is Error, the event handling
             // method for job progress should log errors.
 Here we check
             // for error state and exit if needed. if (job.State == JobState.Error)